Dept. of History

-Most students receive a five-year fellowship, which includes five years of summer funding.
+Students admitted into the PhD program receive a five-year fellowship, which includes five years of summer funding.
 Three years of service as a teaching assistant is required.

 Students must complete two years of coursework, pass language examinations, pass oral examinations in four subfields, and defend a dissertation to receive the Ph.D.

 Information from Department of Education

 (Includes information on the size, location, and general characteristics of faculty and student body)

 Information from the Carnegie Foundation for the Advancement of Teaching

 (Includes rating of the institution's rating of the graduate instructional program and size and setting)